Survey on Financing and Growth of Small and Medium Enterprises

-Statistics Canada is conducting this survey on behalf of Industry Canada.
+Statistics Canada is conducting this survey on behalf of a consortium led by Innovation, Science and Economic Development Canada.
 The data obtained from this survey will be used by both the public and private sectors.
-Industry Canada will use this information to study the availability of financing to SMEs and to recommend policy changes to assist businesses.
+Innovation, Science and Economic Development Canada will use this information to study the availability of financing to SMEs and to recommend policy changes to assist businesses.
 Other government departments will use this information to develop national and regional programs and for policy planning.
-Businesses will use this information for market analysis or to compare the performance of the firm with the performance of firms of a similar size within the same industry.
+Businesses will use this information for market analysis or to compare the performance of their firm with the performance of firms of a similar size within the same industry.
 Industry associations will use the information for industry performance measurement and for market development, and suppliers of financing for SMEs will use the information to determine gaps in their services.

 1- Enterprises with 0 employees or with 500 or more employees

-7- Enterprises in specific industries, identified by the North American Industry Classification System.
-They include utilities (22), finance and insurance (52), management of companies and enterprises (55), educational services (61), public administration (91), automotive equipment rental and leasing (5321), commercial and industrial machinery and equipment rental and leasing (5324), out-patient care centres (6214), medical and diagnostic laboratories (6215), other ambulatory health care services (6219), general medical and surgical hospitals (6221), psychiatric and substance abuse hospitals (6222), specialty (except psychiatric and substance abuse) hospitals (6223), and community food and housing, and emergency and other relief services (6242).
+6- Enterprises in specific industries, identified by the North American Industry Classification System.
+These industries are: utilities (22); finance and insurance (52); management of companies and enterprises (55); educational services (61); public administration (91); automotive equipment rental and leasing (5321); commercial and industrial machinery and equipment rental and leasing (5324); out-patient care centres (6214); medical and diagnostic laboratories (6215); other ambulatory health care services (6219); general medical and surgical hospitals (6221); psychiatric and substance abuse hospitals (6222); specialty (except psychiatric and substance abuse) hospitals (6223); and community food and housing, and emergency and other relief services (6242).

-The survey questionnaire was designed by Statistics Canada in collaboration with Industry Canada.
-The Questionnaire Design Resource Centre of Statistics Canada made suggestions to improve the questionnaire and then field tested the questionnaire with approximately twenty-five different businesses.
+The survey questionnaire was designed by Statistics Canada in collaboration with Innovation, Science and Economic Development Canada and its consortium of partners.
+The Questionnaire Design Resource Centre of Statistics Canada made suggestions to improve the questionnaire and then field-tested the questionnaire with approximately twenty-five different businesses.
 The results of those tests were used to further improve the questionnaire.